-published about 1 year ago
+published over 1 year ago

 Dune is my favorite book of all time because it is a masterpiece.
 I briefly touched what it actually was the first time I read it, but I thoroughly didn't understand it.
 Years later, I picked it up again, and no other book is so consistently able to make me stop reading, and able to produce the good kind of chills.